 Teaching English in Japan provides you the means to pursue other interests.
 Due to its flexibility, it gives you the opportunity to dedicate yourself to other things – whether that be undertaking an internship, study or other interests.
-Volunteer or internship experiences, although often unpaid, do not demand a high command of Japanese language skills (this of course depends on the job or industry and the skills you can offer).
-In my case, I worked as a free-lance teacher, which allowed me to pursue a full-time volunteer role at a humanitarian NGO.
+Volunteer or internship experiences, although often unpaid, do not demand a high command of Japanese language skills (this, of course, depends on the job or industry and the skills you can offer).
+In my case, I worked as a free-lance teacher, which allowed me to pursue a full-time volunteer role with a humanitarian NGO.
 Whilst freelance teaching is likely the most flexible, an English teaching institute can offer you some flexibility with more security and consistency.
-Undertaking freelance teaching on the other hand works both ways: it is flexible for the teacher and the students, thus cancellations and inconsistency can be an issue.
+Undertaking freelance teaching, on the other hand, works both ways: it is flexible for the teacher and the students, thus cancellations and inconsistency can be an issue.

 A career option

 For those seeking a teaching career in Japan, there are excellent English teaching jobs available at English schools and universities.
 These positions are often better paid and offer good benefits like holidays and sick leave, but they are also highly competitive and require some teaching experience.
 That said, one excellent way to get into Japanese schools without experience is through the JET Program.
 The program offers foreigners, with a bachelor’s degree (at the least), to work as an assistant language teacher in mainly public schools.
 I have met a number of foreigners who have established a great career in either universities or schools, who have gone through the JET program.
 They were able to use that program as a way to build up their experience and networks and assimilate themselves into the Japanese culture and way of life.
 Thus, the key to good teaching jobs in Japan, whether you go through the JET program or not, is just time, dedication and experience.
 Remember, persistence pays off.

 Teaching English in Japan: Why not?